-Operating a model by radio control is similar to - yet vastly different from - operating
+Operating a model by radio control is similar to - yet vastly different from

-is always at a distance from you.
+under your control is always at a distance from you.
 Even so, you can almost feel

 R/C modeling is one hobby that lets you exercise maximum creativity, manual dexterity,

 and competitive spirit.
 And you will learn a great deal about electronics, mechanics,

 and physics while having fun.

 How It Started.
 Radio control for modelers dates back to the

 1930's.
 By todays standards, the electronic gear that the pioneers of the hobby

 used was primitive and massive.
 Back then, you needed a ham license to operate R/C

 equipment, which limited the number of hobbyists to a relative few.

 Three bands of frequencies have been allotted for use by hobbyists

 in radio control.
 Flag colors designate channel being used.

 In 1952, the FCC established the Citizens Radio Service, permitting almost anyone

 who wanted one to obtain a radio operator's (CB) license.
 No code or written test

 was required for the new license, and many people who did not feel it was worth

 it to study code and theory for ham licensing exams clamored for the new CB license.

 Some wanted it for voice communication; prospective R/C hobbyists wanted it to get

 With the opening of the Citizens Band, R/C modeling started to grow.
 By 1958,

 in fact, there were as many as 50 modelers who met at flying fields or boat sites

 During this period, the equipment remained relatively unchanged.
-Furthermore, all modelers
+Furthermore,

-was limited to an input of 5 watts, but other services
+maximum transmitter power was limited to an input of 5 watts, but other services

 on the same frequency were permitted up to several hundred watts.